jasonkylefrank/Front-end-Curriculum/ES6-JavaScript/README.md

 Overall I think ES6 makes JavaScript coding *easier* and *safer* to write and understand.
 And I think the learning curve is fairly low.

-Perhaps I will eventually break down this chapter into more detailed subsections.
-But for now I just list some learning resources and brief commentary about them.

 ## Learning Resources